-1-2 South Parks road
+1-2 South Parks Road

-Those based here include academic and research staff, students, and is also the home of the main administrative centre of the School (although administrative staff spend time regularly at the other sites so as to maintain levels of support across the School).
-There are lecture and seminar rooms with modern AV facilities as well as a common room where all members of the School are welcome.
-There are permanent high-powered stations set up for GIS work, and the building also offers a specialist Archaeomaterials room with microscope facilities and research space available to book by individuals at times where their project require prolonged periods of intense microscope use.
+Those based here include academic and research staff, students, and it is also the home of the main administrative centre of the School (although administrative staff are also based at other sites so as to maintain levels of support across the School).
+There are lecture and seminar rooms with modern AV facilities, as well as a common room where all members of the School are welcome.
+There are permanent high-powered stations set up for GIS work, and the building also offers a specialist Archaeomaterials room with microscope facilities and research space available to book by individuals at times when their project requires it.